magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-41136-expiration-date-of-the-mage-cache-sessid-is-not-extended.md

 1. In the Adobe Commerce Admin, go to **Stores** > **Configuration** > **Web** > **Default Cookie Settings** > and set **Cookie Lifetime** to 60.
 1. Log in as a customer on the frontend.
 1. Go to **My account**.
-1. Reload the page at the interval of 30 seconds.
+1. Reload the page after 30 seconds.

 <ins>Expected results</ins>: